PA Online Sports Betting: Pennsylvania Sports Betting Guide

 The History of Online Sports Betting in Pennsylvania

-Led by Rep. Rob Matzie and Rep. Rick Kotik, the history of the bill really begins in 2015 when Kotik announced his attention to convert the unregulated sports betting already happening in Pennsylvania into a legal and regulated form of entertainment, which would generate revenue for the state.
+Led by Rep. Rob Matzie and Rep. Rick Kotik, the history of the bill really begins in 2015 when Kotik announced his attention to converting the unregulated sports betting already happening in Pennsylvania into a legal and regulated form of entertainment, which would generate revenue for the state.

 At the same time, both men began to campaign to have Congress repeal the federal ban.
 Over the next three years, both events came to pass.

 The move wasn’t surprising as there’s been a strong tradition of gambling in the state going back many years.
-Casinos were made legal in 2004 and the industry has grown steadily since then, making it the second largest casino state in the US today.
+Casinos were made legal in 2004 and the industry has grown steadily since then, making it the second-largest casino state in the US today.

-Slots, table games and live poker tables are all legal in Pennsylvania, as well as horse racing.
+Slots, table games, and live poker tables are all legal in Pennsylvania, as well as horse racing.
 Pennsylvania has a state lottery which features multi-state games like the Mega Millions.